apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

 **Attention:** Because OpenWhisk and OpenServerless currently supports only one key per namespace, it is not recommended to use CORS beyond simple experiments.
-Use [Web Actions](#webactions.adoc) to expose your actions to the public and not use the OpenWhisk and Nuvolaris authorization key for client applications that require CORS.
+Use [Web Actions](#webactions.adoc) to expose your actions to the public and not use the OpenWhisk and OpenServerless authorization key for client applications that require CORS.

 ## Using the CLI verbose mode

-The OpenWhisk and OpenServerless CLI is an interface to the OpenWhisk and Nuvolaris REST API.
+The OpenWhisk and OpenServerless CLI is an interface to the OpenWhisk and OpenServerless REST API.
 You can run the CLI in verbose mode with the flag `-v`, this will print truncated information about the HTTP request and response.
 To print all information use the flag `-d` for debug.